 Any organisation or member of the public can make a submission, and if you know others who have the same view as you, you can make a joint submission.

-The closing date for submissions is included in the information about the application that’s put on this website, the letter that’s sent to affected parties, and the newspaper advertisement (if the application is notified in the media).
+The closing date for submissions is included in the information about the application on our website, in the letter that’s sent to affected parties, and in the newspaper advertisement (if the application is notified in the media).

-Complete the form and lodge it with us in person, by post or by email.
+Complete the form and lodge it with us:

 Information you must include in your submission (whether you use our submission form or not)